 To be considered for admission to the MHA@GW program, applicants should have a strong academic background and hold a bachelor’s degree from a regionally accredited U.S. institution of higher learning or an international institution that is accredited by the country’s ministry of education or comparable governmental agency.

-Applicants must also have at least three years of full-time experience in any industry or two years of full-time health sector experience.
+Applicants must also have at least two years of full-time health sector experience or three years of full-time experience in any industry.
 All students must currently be employed in the health sector field and those students with less than two years of experience must pass an online examination prior to enrolling in Module 1.
 As this program is designed for experienced professionals, no prerequisite standardized testing is required for application (i.e., GRE/GMAT results are not required).

 To complete your application for MHA@GW, you must submit the following:

 Applicants who submit their application by the priority deadline may be eligible to have the $75 application fee waived.
 Contact your Admissions Counselor to see if you qualify.

 You are required to submit a statement of purpose with your application at the time of submission.
 Your statement should address the following questions: